 iCanvas claims to have taken technical precautions to prevent this type of incident from occurring again.
 The company has notified affected individuals and is offering online credit monitoring service for one year.
 They are also encouraging customers to review accounts regularly for incidents of financial fraud and identity theft.

 Headquartered in Morton Grove, Illinois, iCanvas is an online marketplace offering arts, crafts, and paintings with annual revenues exceeding $15 million.
 Founded in 1999, iCanvas operates under parent company Kroto, Inc. and maintains a large social media following, including more than 150,000 Facebook followers.

-If you are a customer of iCanvas, placed an order between May 10 and May 28, 2020, and have received a NOTICE OF DATA BREACH, contact the Arnold Law Firm at (916) 777-7777 to discuss your situation and possible legal options.
+If you are a customer of iCanvas who resides in California, placed an order between May 10 and May 28, 2020, and have received a NOTICE OF DATA BREACH, contact the Arnold Law Firm at (916) 777-7777 to discuss your situation and possible legal options.